shabith/marvel-heroes/README.md

 ## Knowing issues

-1. In the [Chart package](https://github.com/indiespirit/react-native-chart-kit), There is a knowing bug when we have a low number of data.
+1. In the [chart package](https://github.com/indiespirit/react-native-chart-kit), there is a knowing bug when we have a low number of data.
 Due to that, we can see duplicate y-axis labels.